baboolasiquala/Depth_Perception/_posts/2022-03-13-welcome-to-jekyll.markdown

 In order to use the Disparity to deduce depth we have to then use Traingulation which is a geometric approach used to deduce depth.

 In order to go about this math we must understand that there are 3 planes we travel in between in order to deduce depth.
-There is the world co-ordinate plane, the camera co-ordinate plane and the image co-ordinate plane.
+There is the world coordinate plane, the camera coordinate plane and the image coordinate plane.
 Image plane is where the image sensor lies and the camera plane is where the lens lies.
-A transformation is undergone from 3D to 2D when we tranform the co-ordinates from the world co-ordinates to the image co-ordinates and vice versa.
-The transformation from the world co-ordinates to the camera co-ordinates is a 3-D to 3-D tranformation and the tranformation from the camera to the image plane in a 3-D to 2-D transformation.
+A transformation is undergone from 3D to 2D when we tranform the coordinates from the world coordinates to the image coordinates and vice versa.
+The transformation from the world coordinates to the camera coordinates is a 3-D to 3-D tranformation and the tranformation from the camera to the image plane in a 3-D to 2-D transformation.

 <h2>Camera Calibration</h2>

-Based on our working understanding of perspective projections we can infer the image co-ordinates with respect to the camera.<br><br>
+Based on our working understanding of perspective projections we can infer the image coordinates with respect to the camera.<br><br>

 $$ \begin{aligned}
 \frac{x_{i}}{f}=\frac{x_{c}}{z_{c}}\\